warlord500/SpaceT/README.md

 # SpaceT
 Imagine Space Invaders and Tetris combined into one game.
 That is the point of this project.
-So far, we have a semi-working copy of Tetris.
+So far, we have a working copy of Tetris and a semi-working copy of space invaders.
 The game will be split into two different
-modes: one version where you play Tetris, and the second mode you play Space Invaders.
+modes: one version where you play Tetris, and the second mode where you play Space Invaders.

-While you're playing Tetris, every time you destroy a row an extra set of strong enemies will be sent to the space invaders side.
+While you're playing Tetris, every time you destroy a row, an extra set of strong enemies will be sent to the space invaders side.
 These enemies will be marked so to distinguish them from the rest.